moderngl/moderngl-window/docs/guide/window_guide.rst

 class.

-Window classes can of course also be instantiated manually if preferred, but this can generated a bit of extra work.
+Window classes can of course also be instantiated manually if preferred, but this can generate a bit of extra work.

 .. code:: python